-All participants must wear appropriate face coverings during the activity, as recommended by the CDC.
+All participants including instructors must wear appropriate face coverings during both indoor and outdoor activities at all times.

-Signage with face covering directives and proper use should be prominently displayed.
+• Signage with face covering directives and proper use should be prominently displayed.
 Have several extra disposable masks on hand to replace participants' own masks if necessary.